7 Ways to Turn Your Garage Into the Dog Room Your Pup Deserves

 Source: Reddit

-This converted garage grooming studio is the answer you didn’t know you needed.
-We’re talking a stainless steel walk-in dog bath with built-in restraint loops, a hydraulic lift grooming table in matte black, and a chevron wood accent wall in washed grey tones that somehow makes the whole space feel spa-like instead of clinical.
-Your dog gets a dedicated space — and honestly?
-So do you.
+A converted garage turned dog grooming studio and a stainless steel walk-in dog bath with built-in restraint loops, a hydraulic lift grooming table in matte black, and a chevron wood accent wall in washed grey tones just make the space feel like a spa instead of a clinical dog bathing area.
+It also has a grooming area for your dog so you can have your own space too!

-Start with the large stainless steel dog tub (look for one with a textured anti-slip floor insert and side entry door).
-Pair it with a hydraulic scissor-lift grooming table on a thick rubber anti-fatigue mat.
-The lift table adjusts to your height — better posture means longer grooming sessions without the back ache.
+Start with a large stainless steel dog tub (look for one with a textured anti-slip floor insert and a side entry door).
+Find a hydraulic scissor-lift grooming table (looks something like a barber shop chair) on a thick rubber anti-fatigue mat.
+The grooming table lifts to your height for better posture so you can groom longer without the backache.

-Line one wall with dark navy shaker-style cabinets topped with butcher block countertops.
-That’s where you store towels, dryers, and all your grooming tools.
-Add a backlit arch mirror against the feature wall for detail work.
+Cover one wall with dark navy shaker-style cabinets and top them with butcher block countertops.
+Store towels, dryers and other grooming tools in the dark navy shaker-style cabinets.
+Place a backlit arch mirror against the feature wall for extra detail work.

-Epoxy your garage floor in high-gloss white — it cleans in seconds and makes the whole space feel twice as big.
+Epoxy your garage floor in high-gloss white — it cleans in seconds and your garage will feel twice as big.

 📸 Photo credit: Instagram @converted-my-garage-to-a-dog-grooming-shop-v0-2xe32yf93puc1.webp